Has J-PARC E07 observed a $\Xi^-_{1s}$ nuclear state?: Introduction

-The other event, named IRRAWADDY~\cite{Yoshimoto21}, was assigned as a $\Xi^-_{1s}$ state.
-Its accurately determined binding energy of 6.27$\pm$0.27~MeV is not confirmed reliably by any event reported so far.
-Figure~\ref{fig:PTEP21} focuses on IBUKI and IRRAWADDY along with two other similar $\Xi^-$--$^{14}$N states, KISO~\cite{Nakazawa15} and KINKA~\cite{Yoshimoto21}, respectively, deduced by revisiting KEK-E373 capture events.
-Whereas assigning the upper of the two KISO candidates in Fig.~\ref{fig:PTEP21} to a $\Xi^-_{1p}$ state is compatible with the same IBUKI assignment discussed above, each of the two energy intervals defining the KINKA candidate is too broad to constrain meaningfully the assignment of IRRAWADDY as a $\Xi^-_{1s}$ bound state in $^{14}$N.
+The other event, with binding energy $B_{\Xi^-}$=6.27$\pm$0.27~MeV, was named IRRAWADDY and assigned as a $\Xi^-_{1s}$ nuclear state~\cite{Yoshimoto21}.
+Both IBUKI and IRRAWADDY are shown on the r.h.s. of Fig.~\ref{fig:Xiplot}, fed by radiative E1 transitions from the upper 3$D$ $\Xi^-$-atom state.
+Another $\Xi^-_{1s}$ candidate event KINKA, with two possible $B_{\Xi^-}$ values of 8.00$\pm$0.77 and 4.96$\pm$0.77~MeV, was deduced by revisiting KEK-E373 capture events~\cite{Yoshimoto21}.
+A KINKA+IRRAWADDY weighted average of $B_{\Xi^-}$=6.13$\pm$0.25 or 6.46$\pm$0.25~MeV, differs little from IRRAWADDY's own value of $B_{\Xi^-}$=6.27$\pm$0.27~MeV.

-Given the relatively small experimental uncertainty in the reported IRRAWADDY's binding energy, it is of prime interest and importance to study it in some detail.
 We note that $2P\to 1S$ radiative decay rates are of order 1\% of $3D\to 2P$ radiative decay rates~\cite{Zhu91,Koike17} suggesting that $\Xi^-$ capture from a nuclear $\Xi^-_{1s}$--$^{14}$N state is suppressed to this order relative to capture from a nuclear $\Xi^-_{1p}$--$^{14}$N state.
 Assigning a $\Xi^-_{1s}$--$^{14}$N bound state to IRRAWADDY is therefore questionable.
-Here we explore a different assignment, as follows.
+Here we explore an alternative assignment, as follows.

 Little attention if any was given to mixing between $\Xi^-$ states in $^{14}$N and $\Xi^0$ states in $^{14}$C, induced by the $\Xi^- p\leftrightarrow \Xi^0 n$ strong-interaction charge exchange.
 Nuclear ground-state mass differences for $Z\to (Z-1)$ isobars in the main light-nuclei emulsion elements $^{12}$C, $^{14}$N and $^{16}$O are listed in Table~\ref{tab:cex}.
 Note that the nuclear mass difference $M(^{14}{\rm C})-M(^{14}{\rm N})$ is smaller than the $\Xi$ hyperon mass difference $m_{\Xi^-}-m_{\Xi^0}=6.85 \pm 0.21$~MeV \cite{pdg22}.
 This means that $\Xi^0$--$^{14}$C bound states, if and when exist, lie always below the $\Xi^-$--$^{14}$N threshold.
 To be more precise, the $\Xi^0$--$^{14}$C threshold for a virtual $^{14}$N($\Xi^-,\Xi^0$)$^{14}$C charge-exchange reaction is at $\Xi^-$--$^{14}$N energy of